SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/inline-readme-files.md

 Of course, we’ve not been able to test every single README file, so If you notice any other issues, please let us know by [opening an issue](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/issues/new/choose).

 Thank you for all your support this year, and we hope you enjoy this feature that brings our year of development on the Swift Package Index to an end.
-We have big plans for 2021 though!.
+We have big plans for 2021 though!